Olive and Parmesan Cob Loaf is a delicious crusty loaf dusted with semolina. The perfect accompaniment to soup or Italian food.

 I was hoping to try out some more recipes for cakes, meringue or even macarons which have been on my to do list for such a long time but sadly shortly after the KitchenAid’s arrival I was struck down with sciatica (bane of my life) which pretty much floored me for a couple of weeks so I’ve been playing catch-up ever since!
 I will follow up though with another recipe and let you know how I’ve found using the Kitchen Aid for uses other than bread.

-Here are some recipes from fellow bloggers made using the Kitchen Aid Artisan Stand Mixer:
+More Recipes using the Kitchen Aid Artisan Stand Mixer

 As I used up ingredients that I had leftover I am entering my Olive and Parmesan Cob Loaf into: